Production IT infrastructure should

 mysterious.

-Signs your infrastructure may be more fragile than it looks
+Signs your infrastructure is more fragile than it appears

 Single-Admin Dependency